Asbury Methodist Village Frequently Asked Questions

-Will I remain in charge of my financial assets?
+Will I remain in charge of my financial assets at Asbury Methodist Village?

 Absolutely!
-And many residents find that their monthly and annual financial responsibilities become much simpler.
+And many Asbury Methodist Village residents find that their monthly and annual financial responsibilities become much simpler.
 This is because you no longer have to worry about home maintenance and many of the services you pay for now are provided as part of your monthly service fee.

 Are there age and income requirements at Asbury Methodist Village?

-With many types of residences and a choice in Entrance Fee Plans, we can accommodate a wide range of people age 55+ to 60+, depending on the Asbury community you choose.
-Before being accepted for residency, you will be asked to show that you have enough income and assets to support your living expenses through your projected lifespan.
+With a choice in Entrance Fee Plans, we accommodate a wide range of people aged 55+ to 60+.
+Before being accepted for residency at Asbury Methodist Village, you will be asked to show that you have enough income and assets to support your living expenses through your projected lifespan.
 This calculation is made through a system maintained by an outside actuary.
 Generally, someone with a retirement income who owns a home in the area or has equivalent assets can afford the security and benefits of the Asbury lifestyle.